Funding Your Conference Attendance

 If your college has a Title V grant, there may be funds for professional development as a part of the grant.
 If you aren’t already, become friends with whoever oversees these funds and make your case for funding for the conference.
 Make sure you know what the objectives of your grant are so you can show how attending the conference will help your campus achieve the purpose of the grant.

 Justification: “I would like to attend the Strengthening Student Success Conference (SSSC), and I am asking for funding from Title V. The SSSC is designed by and for California community college practitioners to share best practices and learn from each other.
-This year’s theme—Teaching and Learning at a Crossroads: Where do we go from here?—reminds us of long-standing inequities in student outcomes and inspires us to chart new paths to create necessary changes to meet our students’ needs.
+This year’s theme—Co-Creating a Liberatory Future—compels us to frame our teaching and learning in a way that co-creates with students a more just and equitable institution where students are given agency and leadership in their own learning; where learning environments are actively inclusive and honor the differences among people; and where campuses value and actively advocate for equitable treatment of all who come to learn.

 Some sessions that you can highlight to help make your case for using funding to attend the conference: